pgxcentre/genipe/docs/tutorials/tutorial_genipe.rst

 These tools are not required to be located in your ``PATH`` variable, since you can specify each of their location at runtime.

-We will create a directory where the binaries will go:
+If some of the binaries are missing in you ``PATH`` variable, we will create a directory where the missing binaries will go:

 .. code-block:: bash